-On another loan, we simply took a few minutes to ask for their best rate, and 0.10% discount was applied to our loan with no changes required.
+On one loan, we simply took a few minutes to ask for a better rate, and 0.10% was shaved off our rate with no changes required.

 I know, that doesn’t sound like much.
 But on $450k of debt, that’s $450 per year for 10 minutes work!

-Even if your variable rate is relatively attractive at 3% right now, and your loan balance is $400k.
-Getting one of these fixed rates at 2.3% will still save you a massive $2,800 interest per year.
+Even if your variable rate is 2.7% and your loan is $400k.
+Getting one of these fixed rates at 2% will still save you a massive $2,800 interest per year.

 So make this your one and only job for the next week.
-Most of us now have more free time to chase down deals like this.
-And chances are, you’ll be well compensated for your time!
+Chances are, you’ll be well compensated for your time!